iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> Just a shame.<br> :date: __2021-02-05 19:42:28__

+> horrible absolutely the worst I've ever do not waste your money! something like this should be offered to everybody not just a selected few people that have money!
+If you have Medicare or Medicaid Dr Phil Does Not care who are considered poor and you don't qualify for this app. just an FYI: you see how he really wants to help people.
+Help the people who need it instead of making more money care about the less fortunate...
+Sincerely, Paralyzed/Quadriplegic<br> :date: __2021-02-01 22:51:20__

+> Very bad<br> :date: __2021-02-01 04:35:44__

+> Won't let me add my insurance in.
+Says it can't contact them?<br> :date: __2021-01-31 15:14:20__

 > Horrible scam.
 You are paying to consult.
 No diagnosis or prescriptions.<br> :date: __2021-01-27 16:01:50__